dstuessy/scan-negative/README.md

-# Terminal Film Scanner
+# Scan Negative

-CLI tool to scan film negatives with a Raspberry Pi via SSH
+CLI tool to scan film negatives with a Raspberry Pi via SSH.

+## Usage

 ```
 NAME:
-   Terminal Scanner - Scan your film from the comfort of your terminal
+   scan-negative - Scan your film from the comfort of your terminal

 USAGE:
-   Terminal Scanner [global options] command [command options]
+   scan-negative [global options] command [command options]

 COMMANDS:
    preview, p  Preview what the scanner sees